MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 The default value of an input variable is visible in the creating or editing dialog when sensitivity is enabled.
 This functionality is implemented because this value exists only for testing and debugging purposes.
 Each input has to be initialized in production runs from the portal or the console.

 On the other hand, the default value isn't visible in the variables pane.
-Additionally, the default value of a sensitive input variable is hidden in the **Flow input** dialog, which appears when a flow containing inputs variables is run through the console.
+Additionally, the default value of a sensitive input variable is hidden in the **Flow input** dialog, which appears when a flow containing input variables is run through the console.

 The eye icon to reveal the value isn't available unless the user deletes the default value and provides a new one.